AliAkhgari/Socket-Programming/README.md

   - Clients can connect to the server over a network.
   - Clients are grouped into chat rooms based on their majors: C, B, O, or M.
   - Clients can ask questions and provide answers to questions asked by others.
-  - Clients can select the best answer from provided responses.
+  - Clients can select the best answer from the provided responses.
 - Question and Answer Format:
   - The format of asking a question: client_id#Q:message.
   - The format of answering a question: client_id#client_id_of_questioner?A:message.